How Can You Live with an Alcoholic Spouse?

 Eventually, I realized that I had to go to Alanon, the program for the family members and friends of people who are active or recovering alcoholics.
 I also read the book "The Dilemma of the Alcoholic Marriage."
 (Available from Amazon, below.)
 This book helped me understand what was happening in my marriage and how alcohol abuse had almost destroyed the love we had once felt for each other.

 I realized that I, too, had a program that could change my life, as well.

-After 44 years, my husband and I are still married.
+After 47 years of marriage and 37 years of sobriety, my husband and I are still married.
 Even after all these years, we both go to our separate meetings on a regular basis.
 He attends AA and I attend Alanon.
-I read Al-anon book, as well as other Alanon literature, and they have helped get me started on my own journey of self-discovery and personal improvement.
+I often read Al-anon books, as well as other Alanon literature, and they have helped get me started on my own journey of self-discovery and personal improvement.

 However, there is more you can do to save your marriage and bring peace and serenity to your life.

 I have found it was very helpful to our marriage when I began to go to Al-Anon meetings, got to know other members of Al-Anon, and read a wide variety of Alanon literature.
 The people you meet in Al-Anon are wonderful to turn to when you are upset or worried.
 You can get brochures at nearly every meeting.
 In addition, you will want to work the steps and work on improving your behavior and the way you react to your spouse.